TW-exe/tw-exe.github.io/_posts/2023-02-02-the-death-of-man-and-the-birth-of-gods.md

 ---
 title: The death of man and the birth of gods
-#subtitle: How do we compare to the gods above
 date: 2023-02-002 12:00:00 +1030
 categories: [philosophy]
 tags: [meaning, religion, existensialism]     # TAG names should always be lowercase